 This is a powerful argument.
 But it encounters the response that the Constitution, as a short and often non-specific document, cannot always sensibly be interpreted solely by recourse to its "original public meaning."
 As a practical matter, such meaning may be difficult to uncover, given the passage of time.
 It may also be difficult for more fundamental reasons as well.
-For example, one might wonder whether one can really understand the original public meaning of a word, or a term, when the surrounding context has changed dramatically.
+For example, one might wonder whether someone today can discern the original public meaning of a word or a term when the surrounding context has changed dramatically.
 Consider one example.
 One might, with effort, be able to determine what the average American thought "interstate commerce" meant in 1787.
-But that meaning might be inextricably enmeshed in a set of understandings about the world-e.g., understandings about how much interstate trade there was in 1787, and how much commerce was in fact truly local, in the sense that isolated communities had essentially no impact on commerce across state lines.
-Did the meaning of "interstate commerce"-not just its application, but its actual meaning-change when the economy integrated as much as it did after the Industrial Revolution?
-Finally, one single "meaning" of a constitutional term may simply not exist.
-The Constitution was a compromise; it is highly likely that the Framers left certain provisions vague simply because there was no consensus about what they should mean.
+But that meaning might be inextricably enmeshed in a set of understandings about the world - e.g., understandings about how much interstate trade there was in 1787, and how much commerce was in fact truly local, in the sense that commerce in isolated communities had essentially no impact on commerce across state lines.
+Did the meaning of "interstate commerce" - not just its application, but its actual meaning - change when the economy integrated as much as it did after the Industrial Revolution?
+Finally, and perhaps most fundamentally, one single "meaning" of a constitutional term may simply not exist.
+The Constitution was a compromise; it is likely the Framers left some provisions vague simply because there was no consensus about what they should say.

 A prominent competitor to originalism is so-called "living constitutionalism."
 Speaking very generally, this theory posits that constitutional meaning should evolve over time, in response to the nation's political, economic, and social evolution.
 Consider, for example, the Fourteenth Amendment's Equal Protection Clause.
 In 1868, it was highly unlikely that most Americans understood "equal protection" to require sex equality.
 (Early women's rights advocates did push for such a meaning, but they were a distinct minority.)
 When today we believe that "equal protection" includes sex equality, are we engaging in living constitutionalism?
 Some originalists argue that sex equality is simply an application of the Clause's original meaning, which, they say, was to abolish all arbitrary classifications.
-Of course, if all originalist analysis can do is posit a meaning at a very high level of generality (e.g., "the original meaning of equal protection is to prohibit all arbitrary classifications"), then all of the hard work is being done at the level of applying that meaning to concrete cases.
-In that case, a living constitutionalist might well accept originalism, but argue that such analysis does very little to decide cases without some other interpretive tool filling in what originalism leaves undecided.
+Of course, if all originalist analysis can do is posit a meaning at a very high level of generality (e.g., "the original meaning of equal protection is to prohibit all arbitrary classifications"), then all the hard work is being done at the level of applying that meaning to concrete situations.
+Thus, a living constitutionalist might accept originalism, but argue that originalist analysis does very little to decide cases without some other interpretive tool filling in what originalism leaves undecided.
 And, indeed, some prominent originalists essentially agree with this critique, at least in certain cases.
+Another competitor to originalism posits that the Court should understand the Constitution against the backdrop of the democratic structure the Framers created.
+As you'll see, at particular times and in particular doctrinal areas, a "political process" approach to constitutional interpretation has been influential.

 As you read this book, think about these methodological disputes.
-While they may seem far removed from the nuts-and-bolts issues the cases decide, understanding these broader principles will help you uncover connections between the cases.
+While they may seem far removed from the nuts-and-bolts questions the cases answer, understanding these debates will help you uncover connections between the cases.